 The first version of the Indicator Guide was created following numerous consultations involving all 32 Scottish local authorities, as well as key national stakeholders.
 Throughout the iterations of the framework to date, and through discussions with key stakeholders, the Indicator Guide has continued to be reviewed and revised.

-The fourth version of the Indicator Guide, for reference during the 2017-18 iteration of the framework, will be uploaded shortly.
+The fourth version of the Indicator Guide, for reference during the 2017-18 iteration of the framework, is now available to download: CAMPF 2017-18 Indicator Guide.

 Previous versions of the Indicator Guide: